 How to Create an Area Chart in Excel (6 Suitable Examples)

 An Area Chart is a great way to show the relationship or comparison between different sets of data.
 In Microsoft Excel, you can create 6 types of Area Charts.
-Moreover, each of these charts are suitable for different occasions.
+Moreover, each of these charts is suitable for different occasions.
 This article demonstrates how to create an Area Chart in Excel.

-Types of Area Chart in Excel
+Types of Area Charts in Excel

 An Area Chart is one of the available chart types in Excel that generally represents the comparison or relationship between multiple variables.
 In Microsoft Excel, you can create six types of area charts.
 They are: